0cjs/sedoc/8bit/apple2/dos.md

     BFFF  49151  -  Top of RAM
     C000  49152  -  Start of I/O address space

+RWTS destroys location $48 (`STATUS`), so you should always store `0` there after calling RTWS to keep the Monitor happy.

 #### Buffers

 DOS requires 595 bytes of work area and buffer space for each open